 The credit union was working not only to help raise awareness, but to bring healing to those affected by sexual violence in the “It All Adds Up” campaign.
 This gave anyone with a Michigan State University Federal Credit Union debit or credit card the opportunity to enroll in the campaign simply by “opting in” online.
 Once enrolled, each member’s transaction during April would direct a one-cent donation from the credit union to both MSU Safe Place and the MSU Sexual Assault Program.

 This is a first-time partnership for the MSU Sexual Assault Program.
-Tana Fedewa, MSU Sexual Assault Program director, said that the funding will likely allow the program to help cover emergency expenses for survivors.
+Tana Fedewa, the director of the MSU Sexual Assault Program said the funding will likely allow the program to help cover emergency expenses for survivors.
 Fedewa said this campaign shows progress in the university and how it handles sexual violence.

 Deidre Davis, chief marketing officer for Michigan State Federal Credit Union, said that in its first campaign last November, it raised nearly $5,000 for Ele’s Place, a center helping children and teens cope with grief.
 She said that when the credit union was discussing this year’s campaign, it saw value in April based on the campus attitude at MSU after the Nassar trial.
 Just two days after announcing the start of the campaign, more than 13,000 of the credit union’s members “opted in” to support this movement.

 “I hope it will bring awareness,” Davis said.
 “I do think that whether intentional or not — but I believe unintentionally — our community, or maybe every community, doesn’t necessarily know what various issues are.
 So, I think that just bringing the entire Sexual Assault Awareness Month to light, and doing this in a way that it’s through something that people are already doing (using their debit or credit card), it gets conversations started.
 Awareness is what I would say our number one goal is.”